Investments growth icon

 How do I claim an inherited ISA?

-An inherited ISA covers both when your spouse or partner have specifically left you an ISA in their will, and when you’ve inherited it by being their next of kin.
-You’ll need to contact the ISA provider and inform them that the account holder is deceased, and that you want to claim this ISA.
+An inherited ISA covers both when your spouse or civil partner has specifically left you an ISA in their will, and when you’ve inherited it by being their next of kin (spouses will automatically inherit the ISA unless someone else has been named as a beneficiary).
+In order to claim it, you’ll need to contact the ISA provider and inform them that the account-holder is deceased, and that you want to make a claim.

 • The deceased’s full name